CLASSIC WEBSITE RESCUE

 Returning to John’s website rescue, we untangled the knot of misfiled domain names, defunct email addresses and lost passwords to eventually regain control on his behalf of his existing domain name and hosting.

 In parallel, also as part of the website rescue, we took time to explore what John wanted from his website and importantly how it would look, knowing that this would be a showcase for his works.
-We also considered how best those could translate into social media graphics, a logo and an icon or favicon.
+We considered how best those could translate into social media graphics, a logo and an icon or favicon.
 (At that point we weren’t aware of the possibility he would want us to design and produce flyers or a newspaper advertisement in the near future.)
 We presented 3 initial website designs, then worked with him though a couple of iterations to arrive at the final design.

 We then waited for final approval and content to arrive.